JoeSiu/xeno-canto-api-ts/README.md

 ```

 * Some of the `XCQueryOption` properties accepts operators such as `=`, `>`, `<` or `-`.
 For example, the recording length property `len` can accept `10`, `">120"` or `"=19.8"`.
-* The options list can accept additional properties that are not specified in the current API documentation, in case of future updates.
-However, this will also suppress any error messages and may return an empty result.
+* The options list can accept additional properties that are not specified in the current API documentation in case of future updates.
+Note that the API will disregard any non-existing query parmeters.

 #### Multiple Pages